sealvault/sealvault/website/src/dev-docs/design/token-transfer-traces.md

 With meta transactions ([ERC-2771](https://eips.ethereum.org/EIPS/eip-2771)), the token implementation trusts a forwarder contract to feed it transactions to save gas fees for the EOA.
 The token contract treats method calls from the forwarder as if they were called by the EOA directly.

 It is assumed that the forwarder contract verifies off-chain signatures by the user, but it's not verified by the token contract.
+If the relayer fails to verify the owner's signature, we treat that as a vulnerability of the token contract, since it's the token contract that chooses to trust the relayer.

 ### Meta Custom Token Transfer